 1) We strongly prefer that you indicate on your registration form that you’re participating in the Expo in order to better help us plan.

 2) The product/service/cause that you are promoting must be appropriate to Christian developers and children in attendance.
 We reserve the right to decline potential vendors.

 3) For contractual and liability reasons, no sales or distribution of food, beverages, or alcohol (other than by us or contracted food services) at the conference site will be allowed.

-4) There is a general expectation that content you promote will be “family-friendly” or at least contain appropriate warnings if otherwise.
+4) There is a general expectation that the content you promote will be “family-friendly” or at least contain appropriate warnings if otherwise.
 Contact us ahead of time if your content will require warnings or if have questions.

 6) The vendor is responsible for any costs associated with shipping material to/from the conference.

 7) It is expected that the vendor will set up and tear down their booth.
 Tear down includes cleaning up.
 If significant materials and trash (“mess”) is left, the vendor may be billed for the labor involved in tearing down and cleaning up.